diskoverdata/diskover-docs/source_files/troubleshooting_end_user_indices.md

 - The storage volume may have a very large amount of data and although Diskover is extremely quick and powerful, it can still require some time.
 - Some storage types are much faster to scan than others, for example new technology versus old.
 - There might also be an obscure reason in the backend for that issue and it should be addressed with your System Administrator.

+#### Missing Indicies

+By default, Diskover does not load all indices all the time.
+This is for performance reasons in case there are thousands of indices.

+On the indices page, there is a **Max indices to load** input field which controls the number of indices to load.
+Indices are loaded by order of creation date.
+If you are missing indices in the list, try increasing this number.
+This is a per user setting that gets stored in a cookie in each user's browser.